patrickmaynard/rosters-of-forms/README.md

 This repository is based on initial work done in the Baltimore Sun newsroom.
 It has since been expanded with additional form lists.

 A spreadsheet that tracks requests for lists of forms is here:

 https://docs.google.com/spreadsheets/d/1IUK3nt7jVCMi2kBKvKA2TcvWk_bpeQeRwz2KKEGBacQ/edit

+Please consider adding your own requests for form lists to the spreadsheet.

 If asking for a roster of forms and getting pushback, feel free to cite the 2024/25 civil asset forfeiture reforms in the state of Washington as an example of a time when an investigation prompted by the presence of a paper form on a list helped cause meaningful change.